 In June of this year, Mathias Lang, the CTO of BPF Korea (BOS Platform Foundation), signaled interest in offering bounties on a few issues and asked the D Language Foundation for suggestions on how to go about it.
 Given our increasing usage of Flipcause to handle our donations, and the benefits we get in terms of processing fees when more of our donation money is going through Flipcause, it was an easy decision to make.
 We could set up a menu with multiple campaigns, one for each bounty.
 Community members would be free to add to money to specific bounties, try their hand at fixing them, or request new bounties be added to the menu.

-As of today, the D Bug Bounties menu is live.
+As of today, the D Task Bounties menu is live.

-Currently, there are five bounties available: two enhancements and three bugs.
-As of now, only one is tied to a Bugzilla issue.
-The remainder provide a description of the issue and the conditions for receiving the bounty.
+There are several bounties available, some of which are tied to a Bugzilla issue.
+The remainder provide a description of the task and the conditions for receiving the bounty.
 Click a card on the menu to see the details, including the amount of the bounty.
 You can also increase the bounty of any of the issues by clicking on the card and submitting a donation.

-Bounties on any D ecosystem project is acceptable.
+Bounties on any D ecosystem project are acceptable.
 Where possible, when seeding a new one, please try to connect it to a Bugzilla issue, a GitHub issue, or equivalent in the project’s issue tracker.
-Despite the circumstance of the initial bounties, we want bounties not tied to any issue to be the exception rather than the rule (and one or more of the current bounties will hopefully have a corresponding issue soon).
+We prefer bounties that are not tied to any issue to be the exception rather than the rule.

 The conditions for payment of any bounty tied to a core DLang Bugzilla issue is always the same by default: the issue must be closed through a pull request being merged and subsequently shipped in a release of the affected program (dmd, dub, rdmd, etc..).
 Conditions may be altered by the person who seeds the bounty (e.g., if you decide to seed a bounty for a Bugzilla issue, you can request that payment be made when the PR is merged).
 Conditions for payment of bounties on issues for other projects must be stated in the description.